 In the partnership context, certain "anti-abuse" Treasury regulations have been issued with the purpose of ensuring that the income tax treatment of each partnership transaction is consistent with the intent of the US partnership tax rules.
-In addition, a host of specific statutory and administrative provisions may invalidate specific transactions or subject them to adverse treatment, including, for example, with respect to disguised sales, related party losses, mixing bowl transactions, issuances of profits interests, and various others.
+In addition, a host of specific statutory and administrative provisions may invalidate specific transactions or subject them to adverse treatment, including with respect to disguised sales, related-party losses, mixing bowl transactions and issuances of profits interests.